Diocese of Uijeongbu

-The Diocese of Uijeongbu, also romanized Uijongbu, is a particular church of the Latin Church of the Roman Catholic Church in South Korea.
+The Diocese of Uijeongbu (Latin: Dioecesis Uijongbunensis), also romanized Uijongbu, is a particular church of the Latin Church of the Catholic Church in South Korea.
 It is the newest diocese in South Korea, erected from the Archdiocese of Seoul on June 24, 2004 by the orders of Pope John Paul II, and a suffragan diocese of the same.
 Its mother church is the Cathedral of the Sacred Heart of Mary in Uijeongbu, Gyeonggi-do.